haxscramper/hack/projects/nimble_rfc/nimble-rfc.md

-# Existing problems
+The RFC is extremely conservative on breakages and new features - it only strives to formalize existing behavior and improve general experience of using nimble.
+Not going to propose any drastic measures as dropping versions and using git hash commits instead.

-## Centralized package registry
+# Centralized package registry

 I don't think it is necessary to invent something new.
 Just look at what others do and copy implementation, since I'm not sure that we have enough resourses to have some unique approach.
 And it is not really necessary.
 I'm not saying we should aim for fully copying implementation of other package manager, since nim has it's own set of unique features, but it is important to consider.